Heretic-oVirt/kickstart/README.md

 # Kickstart repository

-This repository contains the kickstart files used in the Heretic oVirt Project:
+This repository contains the kickstart files used for Heretic oVirt Project infrastructure machines:

 heresiarch.ks - the kickstart file for the installer machine (install this machine *first*)